Katy Branch Library

 The branch was upgraded in status from a small library to a medium-sized library.
 The theme for the 1983 Summer Reading Program was "Reading Rodeo."
 During July, children made Pac-Man pillows.

-In 1984, Helene Shippington became the branch librarian, and circulation decreased by 0.5% from the previous year, though other statistics remained the same.
+In 1984, Helene Shippington became the branch librarian, and circulation decreased by 0.5% from the previous year, while other statistics remained unchanged.

 In April 1985, the City of Katy installed new carpeting in the building.
 Jo Ellen Green became the branch librarian in September of that year.